 “Thanks for your help.
 If you don’t mind my asking, how old is this house?”

-“It was 102 years old when we bought it in 1982,” the woman said.
+“It was more than a hundred years old when we bought it,” the woman said.
 “It was built by a merchant back then, a man by the name of Joseph Gallant, so we call it the Gallant House.
 My husband and I had planned on living here, restoring it, which we still do, but we converted it into a bed and breakfast two years later.”

 “We ate fish, mussels, potatoes, carrots, and turnips when I was a girl.
 That was about it.
 Whenever we went to Charlottetown we ate at a Chinese restaurant, but that was as much as I ever knew.
 Before I got married, I never had Italian food.
 After I got married, my cousin and a friend of hers said, we’re coming over to make dinner.
 We’re going to make spaghetti.
 I thought, yippee, what’s that?”

-JT found her house easily enough, escorted Ida inside, and boiled water for tea.
+JT found her house easily enough, helped get Ida inside, and boiled water for tea.
 He waited until she was resting easy in her easy chair before leaving.
-He flipped her a two-finger salute off the brim of his cap.
+He shot her a two-finger salute off the brim of his cap.

 “Thank you, Mr. Policeman,” she said.
 “Can you come back soon and take me for another walk?”